Custom Fields in NextGen Workforce: A Step-by-Step Guide

 How to Activate or Terminate Employees in NextGen

-Introduction Managing your workforce efficiently in the NextGen Time Tracking System begins with understanding how to activate or terminate employees.
-Whether you’re onboarding new hires or handling staff transitions, this article will walk you through every step of managing employee statuses in NextGen.
-From deactivating terminated users to reactivating them when rehired, NextGen makes it easy with just a few clicks.
-This guide is ideal for administrators using integrations like BambooHR or QuickBooks, or even those manually entering employee data in the system.
+Introduction The right approach to managing your workforce within the NextGen Time Tracking System starts with knowing how to activate or terminate employees.
+So whether you are hiring a new employee or you have a transitioning staff, this article will take you through all the processes of managing staff or onboarding a new hire in NextGen.
+You can deactivate users that are terminated and activate them when they are rehired with simple clicks.
+This guide would perfectly suit administrators who operate integrations such as BambooHR or QuickBooks, or even administrators who follow the manual input of the employee data within the system.
 1. What Does “Activating” or “Terminating” an Employee Mean?
 In the NextGen Time Tracking System: Terminating an employee deactivates their profile, making them unable to clock in or be scheduled.
 Activating an employee reinstates their access, enabling full system functionality again.
 This process does not delete any historical data or timecards.
 2. Accessing the Employee Section in NextGen Log in to your NextGen Dashboard.
 On the left-hand side, click on the “Employees” tab.
 A list of all employee profiles will be displayed.
 3. How to Terminate an Employee In the Employees section, find the employee you wish to terminate.
 Use the search bar or alphabetical filters to locate them quickly.
 Click the red X icon in the Action column.
 Confirm the action when prompted.
-This action will set the employee status to terminated but will retain all existing timecard records.
+This action will set the employee status to ‘terminated’ but will retain all existing timecard records.
 4. How to Reactivate a Terminated Employee Navigate again to the Employees tab.
 Use the filter or type the employee name into the search bar.
 Once the profile appears, click the green checkmark icon in the Action column.
 That’s it!
 The employee is now active and can be assigned shifts or log hours.
 5. Important Notes When Managing Employee Statuses Terminated employees can still be reactivated at any point.
 Their previous job codes, timeclocks, and schedules remain saved.
 Always double-check the Clock ID and Privilege Level after reactivation.
 8. Frequently Asked Questions (FAQs) Q1: Will termination delete employee data?
 No. Termination only disables the profile.
 Data remains saved.
 Q2: Can I bulk terminate employees?
+NextGen Support can be contacted for queries about bulk actions, as each profile must be terminated individually.
 Currently, bulk actions are not supported in the NextGen system.
-Each profile must be terminated individually.
-Still, you can contact NextGen Support for such queries.
 Q3: Will schedules remain after reactivation?
-Yes, previous scheduling data will still exist, but new schedules must be reassigned.
+You must reassign new schedules.
+Previous scheduling data will still exist.
 Q4: What happens to biometric data after termination?
-Biometric records are retained for future reactivation.
+The records are retained for future reactivation.
 Q5: How to check if an employee is inactive?Search for the employee you wish to check.
 If the employee is active, a red cross (❌) will appear in front of their profile name.
-If the employee is terminated/inactive, a green checkmark (✅) will be displayed instead.
+If a green checkmark (✅) will be displayed instead, the employee is terminated or inactive.
 Q6: What if the reactivation button doesn’t appear?
 You may not have admin rights.
 Contact your account administrator.
-9. Related Articles How to Get Started with NextGen Workforce and BambooHR Integration – Easy Setup Guide Adding Employees to Nextgen account with QuickBooks Desktop How to use Clock ID and Password for Recording Attendance Understanding Employee Privileges 10.
-Final Thoughts Knowing how to activate or terminate employees in the NextGen system is essential for seamless workforce management.
-It ensures compliance, streamlines scheduling, and protects data integrity.
-Whether you’re using manual entry, BambooHR, or QuickBooks, you now have a full roadmap to manage employee statuses effectively.
-For more helpful guides, visit the contact our support team directly for assistance.
-External Resource: Learn more about Attendance Tracking
+Final Thoughts It is vital to know the tricks of switching on/off staff in NextGen system in order to eliminate bumps on the way of the smooth workforce control.
+It guarantees adherence, facilitates the scheduling, and safeguards the data integrity.
+No matter which entry system you work with (manual entry, BambooHR, QuickBooks), now you have a complete road map of handling employee statuses in an effective way.
+For more helpful guides, visit and contact our support team directly for assistance.

-Introduction In today’s digital workspace, tracking employee attendance accurately is essential—and this starts with knowing how to assign Kiosk/Webclock to employees.
-Assigning kiosk or webclock access ensures that each team member can log time efficiently and securely, whether through a fixed terminal or a remote clock-in system.
-If you’re wondering how to assign Kiosk/Webclock to employees in your NextGen Workforce system, this step-by-step guide will simplify the process and help you get started right away.
+Introduction Kiosk allows employees to clock in and out on a shared tablet at the workplace, though the webclock allows clocking in from any internet-connected device from anywhere.
+This guide will demonstrate to you how to assign these tools to employees, making the attendance tracking proper and fast.
 Steps to Assign Kiosk/Webclock Access: Log In to your NextGen Workforce account.
 Navigate to Employees: Go to the Dashboard.
 Click on Employees.
 Search for the Employee: Search for the employee you wish to assign kiosk/webclock access.
 Assign Kiosk/Webclock: Scroll down to Web/Mobile App Kiosk.
 Locate the list of existing kiosk names.
 Toggle the On/Off button to enable access for the selected kiosk.
 Click on the “Update Employee” button to ensure the assignment is updated.
 Assigning a Kiosk to All Employees by Default If you have only one kiosk in your NextGen account and wish to assign it to all employees: Go to Settings in your NextGen account.
 Scroll down and navigate to the section labeled “Default Settings for New Employees.”
 Check for “Kiosk” and click on the dropdown menu.
 Select the desired Kiosk from the existing options.
 Click Submit to save your changes.
 After submission, click on the check icon in front of the kiosk dropdown to confirm the assignment.
 That’s it!
 The selected kiosk is now assigned to all employees in your system.
 To learn how to set up payroll cycles in NextGen Workforce : How to Set up Payroll Cycles If you encounter any issues or need further assistance, feel free to contact support!

 How to Create Groups

-Overview In NextGen Attendance Management Solutions, the Groups feature allows businesses to organize employees based on job roles, departments, or hierarchical structures.
-Assigning employees to groups enables efficient access management and simplifies mass scheduling, reporting, and role-based permissions.
-This guide provides a step-by-step approach to creating, managing, and assigning groups within the system.
+Overview Effective group management is the cornerstone of streamlined workforce organisation in NextGen Attendance Management Solutions.
+This guide unveils how to master the Groups feature, empowering businesses to categorise employees by roles, departments, or hierarchies with ease.
+Dive in to discover a step-by-step approach to creating, managing, and assigning groups, including how to create groups efficiently, transforming your administrative efficiency from the very first click.
 Why Use Groups in NextGen?
 Grouping employees helps businesses: Easily manage access control by setting permissions at the group level.
 Streamline scheduling by assigning shifts to multiple employees at once.
 Enhance reporting by filtering reports based on employee groups.
 Improve administrative efficiency by categorizing employees under specific teams.
-Steps to Create a New Group To create a new group, follow these steps: Log in to NextGen workforce Navigate to the “Groups” Section: Click on Settings in the left sidebar.
+Learn How to Create a New Group To create groups, follow these steps: Log in to NextGen Workforce.
+Navigate to the “Groups” Section: Click on Settings in the left sidebar.
 Scroll down and select Groups.
 Enter Group Details: In the “Code” field, enter a unique numeric code for the group.
 In the “Group Name” field, enter a descriptive name (e.g., “Office Management Staff” or “Operations Team”).
-Click the “Add” Button: After entering the details, click the “Add” button to create the group.
+Click the “Add” button: After entering the details, click the “Add” button to create the group.
 Confirm the New Group: The newly created group will now appear in the Existing Groups section.
-Manager-Based Access Control NextGen provides Manager-Based Access Control, which allows organizations to: Assign access permissions based on managerial roles.
+Manager-Based Access Control NextGen provides Manager-Based Access Control, which allows organisations to: Assign access permissions based on managerial roles.
 Control what managers and supervisors can view/edit within their assigned groups.
 Enable or disable this feature using the toggle switch under the Groups section.
 Best Practices for Group Management Use descriptive group names for clarity (e.g., “Finance Team” instead of “Group 1”).
 Ensure unique group codes to prevent duplication.
-Regularly update group assignments to reflect organizational changes.
 Use groups for mass scheduling to save time.
-Conclusion The Groups feature in NextGen simplifies workforce management by enabling businesses to categorize employees efficiently.
+Learn How To Create Schedules: Employee Level vs Mass Level Conclusion The Groups feature in NextGen simplifies workforce management by enabling businesses to categorize employees efficiently.
 By creating, managing, and assigning groups, administrators can enhance access control, scheduling, and reporting.
 For additional assistance, contact support!

 How to configure break keys in Fingerprint Timeclock